naomity/naomity.github.io/content/authors/tang_yuan/_index.md

 ---

 Tang Yuan 唐媛 is currently a student at Nanyang Technological University, School of Electric and Electronic Engineering.
 She is specializing in computer engineering and data intelligence while minoring in Mathematics.
 Yuan has been researching on medical image analysis at A*STAR I2R, focusing on lung disease classification and segmentation on chest x-rays.
 She has also interned as NLP engineers.

+As an engineer, Tang Yuan hopes to contribute in building connection between deep learning research and applications; to turn complexity into user-friendly products.